cloudblue/connect-workflows/distribution-contracts/s-e-terminated.md

 # Terminated Status
 ## Description
-Distributors can terminate an active distribution contract by clkicking on the **Terminate** button from the **distribution contract details** screen.
+Distributors can terminate an active distribution contract by clicking on the **Terminate** button from the **distribution contract details** screen.
 Therefore, the system assigns the *Terminated* status to this contract.
 Note that no further action with this terminated distribution contract is required or available.
 ## Prerequisites
 A distribution contract with the [Active](s-c-active.html) status.